Huzeyfe Demirtas

 Syracuse University

-Dissertation: Responsibility Internalism & Responsibility for AI
+Dissertation: Responsibility Internalism and Responsibility for AI

 Committee: Sara Bernstein, Ben Bradley (primary), Mark Heller, Hille Paakkunainen